When we go on an African safari we make a point of chatting to other safari visitors and over the past sixteen years we

 However you relax, recharging your batteries by breaking away from routine in an African national park is good medicine!

-The Southern African parks of Kruger, Kgalagadi, Etosha, Madikwe and Pilanesberg are ideal game-viewing destinations as they all provide excellent opportunities for all kinds of nature photography, from wildlife and landscapes to birds and macro photography.
+The Southern African parks of Kruger, Kgalagadi, Etosha, Madikwe and Pilanesberg are ideal game-viewing destinations as they all provide excellent opportunities for all kinds of nature photography, from wildlife photo safaris to landscapes, birds and macro photography.

 Some people go on an African safari for educational reasons such as to observe endangered species, documenting certain animals and plants or to see how many different birds and mammals they can see.

 If you can relate to the above four reasons then we can help you in these safari tips pages where we discuss the top Safari Myths that you need to be aware of before even making your safari booking and we also discuss Photo Safari Advice and that you cannot believe everything you read on the internet.

 Yes, the Kruger, Kalahari, Pilanesberg, Madikwe and Etosha are the best destinations for us and they generally provide great service but we have had our share of